aminbensaad/eon-llm/llm/README.md

 - The summarized evaluation results for the defined metrics (e.g., BLEU, ROUGE, F1, exact match, ...) in 'metrics'.

 **figures:**
-- The resulting figures from our plotting of evaluation results in 'level-0.ipynb'.
+- The resulting figures from our plotting of evaluation results in 'experiments.ipynb'.

 **metrics:**
 - The defined metrics to evaluate model results.